-Provides 170° wide viewing angle and good night vision.
-The 1080P HD images offer greater clarity than competitors, and flicker-free images.
+Provides 170-degree wide viewing angle and good night vision.
+The 1080p images offer greater clarity than competitors and flicker-free images.
 Waterproof to IP69.
-On or off parking guides.
+On-or-off parking guides.
 Dash or windshield mount.

 Some users have reported flickering monitors and scratchy pictures.

-Since May 2018, rearview monitors — what most people call backup cameras — have been a legal requirement in new cars, RVs, and trucks, largely in response to government figures that tell us that 150,000 incidents and over 200 deaths are the result of accidents involving light vehicles backing up each year.
+Since May 2018, rearview monitors — what most people call backup cameras — have been a legal requirement in new cars, RVs, and trucks, largely in response to government figures that tell us that 150,000 incidents and over 200 deaths result from accidents involving light vehicles backing up each year.

 A wireless backup camera gives you the opportunity to add the same advanced safety system to your vehicle.
-It’s easy to fit, and it eliminates blind spots, giving you a much greater field of view than you can get from the driver’s seat.
+They're easy to fit, and they eliminate blind spots, giving you a much greater field of view than you can get from the driver’s seat.
 There are plenty of cameras to choose from that are suitable for almost every vehicle from the smallest compact to the largest RV.
 The only challenge is in deciding the right model for your car or truck.

 Originally, all wireless backup cameras used radio frequency (RF) signals, but numerous WiFi systems have now become available.

-RF: With RF models you usually get a full kit, both camera and monitor.
-There’s also greater choice among permanently installed RF models.
+RF: With RF models you usually get a full kit that includes both camera and monitor.
+There’s also a greater choice among permanently installed RF models.